Introduction

 Definition

-Mail relays (also referred to as email gateways in ASD’s publications) must provide an organisation with the ability to enforce that organisation’s security policy.
-This security policy enforcement capability should apply to both inbound email (prior to mail delivery) and outbound email (prior to the email leaving an organisation’s security domain).
+Mail relays (also referred to as email gateways in ASD’s publications) must allow an organisation to enforce its security policy.
+This capability should apply to both inbound email (prior to mail delivery) and outbound email (prior to the email leaving an organisation’s security domain).

-Organisations should note that there is a defence-in-depth effect by overlapping security controls that increases overall effectiveness in identifying malicious email.
-For instance, emerging malware or phishing mail may first be detected as spam before other security mechanisms detect the malicious nature of the email.
-Organisations should implement and maintain a wide variety different email controls in order to maximise the likelihood of protecting themselves from a wide array of email threats.
+Organisations should note that there is a defence-in-depth effect from overlapping security controls that increases overall effectiveness in identifying malicious email.
+For example, emerging malware or phishing mail may first be detected as spam before other security mechanisms detect the malicious nature of the email.
+Organisations should implement and maintain a wide variety different email controls to better protect itself from a wide range of email threats.

 MTA-STS

-Organisations need to be aware of the default security behaviours of email transiting their mail relays, and should take advantage of Opportunistic TLS (STARTTLS) to provide a base level of confidentiality and integrity.
-Where government-to-business and government-to-citizen communications require a higher level of transport security, organisations should consider implementing Simple Mail Transfer Protocol (SMTP) MTA-STS.
-SMTP MTA-STS provides organisations with a mechanism to encrypt communications between SMTP servers via TLS, preventing Person-In-The-Middle (PITM) attacks during email delivery.
+Organisations need to be aware of the default security behaviours of email transiting their mail relays.
+Take advantage of opportunistic TLS (STARTTLS) to provide a base level of confidentiality and integrity.
+Where government-to-business and government-to-citizen communications require a higher level of transport security, consider implementing Simple Mail Transfer Protocol (SMTP) MTA-STS.
+SMTP MTA-STS provides organisations with a mechanism to encrypt communications between SMTP servers using TLS, preventing Person-In-The-Middle (PITM) attacks during email delivery.

-Organisations should verify the following prior to deploying MTA-STS:
+Organisations should verify the following before deploying MTA-STS:

 - web server hosting the policy file supports TLS (HTTPS)

-- internet-facing mail relays use a TLS certificate issued by a root certificate authority that is not expired, and matches its domain name.
+- internet-facing mail relays use a TLS certificate issued by a root CA that is not expired and matches its domain name.

-MTA-STS allows organisations to signal a security policy (through a combination of DNS and HTTPS) to identify that MTA’s should exclusively use encrypted connections for outbound email.
-While the adoption of email delivery using encrypted transport (also describes as ‘Opportunistic TLS’ and ‘STARTTLS’) is high, organisations should consider having more robust security signals about using encrypted email transport.
-For emails between Commonwealth government organisations, email is typically routed over GovLINK.
-This requires maintaining details with the Department of Finance as domains change.
+MTA-STS allows organisations to signal a security policy (through a combination of DNS and HTTPS) to identify that MTAs should exclusively use encrypted connections for outbound email.
+While email delivery using encrypted transport (also described as opportunistic TLS and STARTTLS) is high, organisations should consider having more robust security signals for encrypted email transport.
+For emails between Australian Government entities, email is typically routed over GovLINK.
+This requires keeping domain details up to date with the Department of Finance.

 - protection against PITM attacks